The following information is for the 2023 World Kuk Sool Association competitions.

 Medals for 1st, 2nd, 3rd and 4th places.

-Medallion for the Grand Champions
+Gold Medallion or trophy for the Grand Champions

 Grand Champion divisions